16 Sights in Tarragona, Spain (with Map and Images)

 Sant Agustí

-Church of Sant Agustí is a church in the municipality of Tarragona protected as a cultural asset of local interest.
-Of the old convent of Sant Agustí, which once belonged to the Jesuits of Tarragona, only this church remains, whose artistic value is given by its links with works in Rome and to show the characteristic features of the so-called "Camp School".
-It is currently guarded by the priests of the parish of San Francisco, to which it belongs.
+Església de Sant Agustí is a church in the municipality of Tarragona protected as a cultural asset of local interest.
+From the old convent of Sant Agustí, which previously belonged to the Jesuits of Tarragona.
+However, over the centuries only the artistic value linked to works of ancient Roman art remains, together with certain characteristic features of the Escola del Camp.

 Wikipedia: Església de Sant Agustí (Tarragona) (CA)